Szécsény: History

-The valley of the Ipoly and especially the area of that around Szécsény was inhabited even in the prehistoric age.
-Findings attest that the region was peopled from the Neolithic period.
+The valley of the Ipoly and especially the area around Szécsény was inhabited even in the prehistoric age.
+Findings attest that the region was populated from the Neolithic period.
 Teutons, Avars, and Slavs appeared here in the first millennium BC.

 Hungarians settled down in the surrounding country in the decades following the Hungarian Conquest, which began in AD 895.
 The town itself must have originated from that era.
 The burial places found on the confines of the town render this pretension probable.

 The first genuine written document about Szécsény dates back to 1219.
 In 1334, Lord Chief Justice Thomas Szécsényi induced King Charles Robert to permit the status of town, so Szécsény became a market town in the same year.

 The Turkish occupied Szécsény in 1552 under the name "Seçen" and after that the town became the center of a sanjak for several decades.
 The first Turkish occupation ended in 1593, whereupon Zsigmond Forgách became the landed proprietor of the town and the captain of the fortress at the same time.
 The second Turkish occupation lasted 20 years.
 Szécsény became practically deserted by the end of the nearly 150-year Turkish rule.

-One of the most glorious parts of the town history is linked with the war of independence in 1703 that was called into being against Habsburgs by Prince Ferenc Rákóczi II.
-The Prince convened the Diet into our town in September 1705, where he was elected the ruling Prince of Transylvania and commander-in chief of the Hungarian insurgent forces.
+One of the most glorious parts of the town history is linked with the war of independence in 1703 against Habsburgs by Prince Ferenc Rákóczi II.
+The Prince convened the Diet in the town in September 1705, where he was elected the ruling Prince of Transylvania and commander-in chief of the Hungarian insurgent forces.
 Although the war of independence failed, the inhabitants of the town still treasure the Prince's memory.
 Many town institutions bear his name.